Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it provides high/low stat records for an org level, top and bottom performances for a sortStat in a season.
-It specifies the return format.
-However, it does not differentiate from similar siblings like mlb_leaders, which may also provide top performances.
+The description clearly states the tool returns high/low stat records for an org level, specifically top and bottom performances for a sortStat in a season.
+It identifies the resource (stat records) and the operation (get high/low), and the included return shape further clarifies the purpose.
+This distinguishes it from sibling tools like mlb_leaders or mlb_stats by emphasizing 'high/low' and 'org level'.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.